-The annual tournament also introduced the new Irvine Director of Rugby, Justin Benn, to the breadth of the organization, and supplied good momentum for the mid-January Dennis Storer Classic at UCLA.
+The annual tournament also introduced the newest member of the Academy, USA SCHOOLS and Regional Academy Coach, Justin Benn, to the breadth of the organization, and supplied good momentum for the mid-January Dennis Storer Classic at UCLA.

 Benn is from South Africa and noted that there was a gap between the visitors and American teams at the older levels, but more parity at the younger age grades.

 “South Africa plays a much faster pace of rugby, and the reason for that is the boys are playing from when they are young,” Benn reflected on the WYRF matches.
 “The American rugby players or our kids, they play more American football and cross over to rugby, meaning not all of them have same rugby experience that the South Africa boys would have.
 Game knowledge and tactical play, size and pace – South Africa outmatches them.
 But at the younger level, the U14s matched up well with the South Africa boys and did well.”